timbru31/updater/README.md

 ## Usage

-#### The old usage guid of gravitylow is worth a read, too!
+#### The old usage guide of gravitylow is worth a read, too!
 It's available on Bukkit: https://bukkit.org/threads/96681

 ### Releases (stable)